Matej199229/Matej199229/README.md

 - 👋 Hi, I’m @Matej199229
 - 👀 I’m interested in Cyber Security
-- 🌱 I’m currently learning IT and Cyber Security
+- 🌱 I’m currently learning IT and Cyber Security at UofT
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on cyber security projects
-- 📫 How to reach me mtinkovic@gmail.com
+- 📫 How to reach me: mtinkovic@gmail.com

 <!---
 Matej199229/Matej199229 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.